10-day itinerary by train

 Lyon to Milan

 With your bellies full from feasting in Lyon, it's time to leave France and head through the mountains to Italy.
-Our first segment is the journey by train from Lyon to Milan which takes 4 hours 42 minutes if you opt for the fastest route, or a more leisurely 6 to 8 hours on the more scenic route.
+Our first segment is the journey by train from Lyon to Milan which takes 4h 42m if you opt for the fastest route or a more leisurely six to eight hours on the more scenic route.
 We highly recommend the latter option, given the opportunities to take in the stunning alpine scenery along the way.
 A global capital for fashion, Milan is a city with a lot of history and gorgeous architecture.
 No sight tops the Duomo, the city's main cathedral, covered in ornate gothic spires and spikes.
 Catch it in the early evening as the sun starts dropping for the best photo ops, with pale-pink and orange colours bouncing off its white facade.
 Milano Centrale train station connects with the Duomo and other major stations via the city's excellent metro network.
 For specific information on Milan's many other attractions, visit the official Milan tourism website!

 Milan to Bologna